Central Bank Digital Currency with Collateral-constrained Banks

 The following proposition is formally proved in Appendix \ref{sec:app:eqprof}.\\

-\textbf{Proposition 1}. \textit{Consider a policy that implements an equilibrium with deposits, reserves, central bank loans, and government bonds, where the latter are used as banks' collateral to obtain central bank loans.
+\textbf{Proposition 1}. \textit{Consider a policy that implements an equilibrium with deposits and reserves.
 The central bank introduces a new payment instrument, CBDC, which is a perfect substitute for deposits.
-There exists another policy and equilibrium with less deposits and reserves, a positive amount of CBDC, central bank loans, and government bonds, a different ownership structure of capital, additional taxes on the household, and otherwise the same equilibrium allocation and price system.
+There exists another policy and equilibrium with less deposits and reserves, a positive amount of CBDC, central bank loans, and government bonds which act as collateral for central bank loans, a different ownership structure of capital, additional taxes on the household, and otherwise the same equilibrium allocation and price system.
 In this equilibrium, the public and private sectors are equally efficient in providing liquidity to the household: